Monday, June 11, 9:00am–10:30am, Arts and Administration Building, Room A1046

 Conclusions: On our survey, approximately 1 in 5 Dungeness crab fishermen reported an injury during the previous year.
 Consistent with findings in other occupations, the majority of injuries were of relatively low acuity and required no more than first aid.
 Over half, however, resulted in at least temporary work limitation, and 1 in 5 received clinical care.
 Injury surveillance systems that capture multiple sources of data are likely to paint the most representative picture of commercial fishing injuries.

-1B.2 Factors associated with crewmember survival of cold water immersion due to commercial fishing vessel sinkings in Alaska – Samantha Case, Devin Lucas, Jennifer Lincoln, and Joanna Watson, U.S. National Institute for Occupational Safety and Health (NIOSH)
+1B.2 Factors associated with crewmember survival of cold water immersion due to commercial fishing vessel sinkings in Alaska – Samantha Case, Devin Lucas, Jennifer Lincoln, and Joanna Watson, U.S. National Institute for Occupational Safety and Health (NIOSH) (Presentation slides).

 Background: While policies and targeted safety initiatives have contributed to improved safety in the US fishing industry, occupational fatality surveillance has identified that fishing vessel disasters, such as sinkings and capsizings, continue to result in the most deaths among crewmembers.
 When a fishing vessel sinks at sea, crewmembers are at risk of immersion in water and subsequent drowning.